Serotonin syndrome is a serious drug reaction. It is caused by medications that build up high levels of serotonin in the body.

-Milder forms of serotonin syndrome usually go away within 24 to 72 hours of stopping medications that increase serotonin, and by taking medications to block the effects of serotonin already in your system if they're needed.
+Milder forms of serotonin syndrome usually go away within 24 to 72 hours of stopping medications that increase serotonin.
+You may need to take medications to block the effects of serotonin already in your system.

 However, symptoms of serotonin syndrome caused by some antidepressants could take several weeks to go away completely.
 These medications remain in your system longer than do other medications that can cause serotonin syndrome.

 Because serotonin syndrome can be a life-threatening condition, seek emergency treatment if you have worsening or severe symptoms.